umeshsrisatya/webpage/README.md

-# HTML & CSS Syntax Learning Project
+# Static Web Page (HTML & CSS Syntax Learning Project)

 This project was created to help me understand the basic HTML and CSS syntaxes.
 It includes a simple webpage showcasing the use of various HTML elements and CSS styling rules.